-The Competition and Consumer Act 2010 deals with most aspects of commercial dealings, including those with (and between) suppliers, wholesalers, retailers, competitors and consumers.
-The Competition and Consumer Act 2010 is enforced by the Australian Competition and Consumer Commission (ACCC).
+The Competition and Consumer Act 2010 (CC Act) deals with most aspects of commercial dealings, including those with (and between) suppliers, wholesalers, retailers, competitors and consumers.
+The CC Act is enforced by the Australian Competition and Consumer Commission (ACCC).

-The competition provisions of the Competition and Consumer Act 2010 deal with anti-competitive conduct.
-Broadly speaking, the Competition and Consumer Act 2010 prohibits the following market conduct:
+The competition provisions of the CC Act deal with anti‑competitive conduct.
+Broadly speaking, the Act prohibits the following market conduct:

 - contracts, arrangements and understandings that would substantially lessen competition or contain exclusionary provisions or a cartel provision; mergers and acquisitions that would substantially lessen competition;

 - exclusive dealing, including third line forcing (for example, when a supplier places a condition on the supply of its goods or services that the customer must acquire goods or services of a particular type from a third person nominated by the supplier); and